seasalt-ai/docs/4b5185df31c6f044506adfc3eaa15c4266f32bb6/_sources/cart/readme.rst.txt

 Training Data Generation
 -------------------------
-SeaChat Cart provides methods to automatically produce Chatette entity examples and Rasa lookup tables.
+ngChat Cart provides methods to automatically produce Chatette entity examples and Rasa lookup tables.
 Chatette templates are used to generate initial training data for bots based on the expansion of templates marked up with entities and intents.
-The SeaChat Cart includes a method to extract menu-specific entities into a chatette template, which can then be included in a bot's Chatette templates to easily add menu-specific entity data to your Chatette templates.
-These are intended to be used with the ``cart.chatette`` template file, which includes templates for the intents and entities used by SeaChat Cart.
+The ngChat Cart includes a method to extract menu-specific entities into a chatette template, which can then be included in a bot's Chatette templates to easily add menu-specific entity data to your Chatette templates.
+These are intended to be used with the ``cart.chatette`` template file, which includes templates for the intents and entities used by ngChat Cart.

-Similarly, the SeaChat Cart supports automatic lookup table generation from a menu.
+Similarly, the ngChat Cart supports automatic lookup table generation from a menu.
 Rasa bots can incorporate lookup tables to ensure that specific strings are consistently identified as entities.
 This method will output separate lookup table files for each relevant entity.
 These lookup tables must then be referenced in a NLU md file.

 There are convenience scripts provided to call these methods.
 The scripts will generate lookup tables or chatette aliases for ``options``, ``items``, and ``query_topics``.
 For detailed instructions on how to run these scripts, see the :ref:`tutorial<cart_tutorial>`.

 CART MENU FORMAT
 -----------------
-SeaChat Cart uses a standardized menu format which is designed to be compatible with the majority of e-commerce products.
+ngChat Cart uses a standardized menu format which is designed to be compatible with the majority of e-commerce products.
 The menu is composed of different objects: the top level ``menu`` object, ``products``, ``modifiers``, ``modifier_groups``, and ``variants``.

 Menu
 -----